 - Hold recess outdoors whenever possible.

-- Consider all the available indoor and outdoor spaces to provide a range of activity options and consider staggering schedules to decrease playground density.
+- Make use of the available indoor and outdoor spaces to provide a range of activity options and consider staggering schedules to decrease playground density.

 - Involve children in the planning and organizing of recess time, including discussion about activities, inclusion, social harm, equipment management, fair play, and importantly handwashing.